-- (a) Open and close a meeting or hearing; - (b) Administer oaths and affirmations;

-(c) Regulate the course of the hearing and the conduct of the parties and their representative;

-(d) Receive relevant evidence of the hearing and the conduct of the parties and their representative; and

-(e) Take any other action in accordance with the above provisions in furtherance of a fair and orderly hearing.
+- (a) Open and close a meeting or hearing: - (b) Administer oaths and affirmations; - (c) Regulate the course of the hearing and the conduct of the parties and their representative; - (d) Take any other action in accordance with the above provisions in furtherance of a fair and orderly hearing; and - (e) Issue subpoenas requested by parties to require the attendance and testimony of witnesses and the production of all documentary evidence related to the merits of the hearing.

-1710.7 In the event the Chairperson is unable or unavailable to preside over a hearing or meeting, the Chairperson shall designate a member of the Board to act as the presiding officer in the Chairperson's absence.
+1710.7 In the event the Chairperson is unable or unavailable to preside over a hearing or meeting, the Chairperson may designate a member of the Board to act as the presiding officer in the Chairperson's absence.